ttaubert/octoblog/source/_posts/2015-05-17-osgp-oma-digest.markdown

 {% img /images/oma-diff.png 500 Differential attack against OMA %}

-We start out with a random 144-byte message `m` for which we obtain a MAC `a`.
+We start out with a 144-byte message `m` for which we obtain a MAC `a`.
 We will then slightly tweak the original message and send `m'` back to the target to receive a new MAC `a'` and observe how the injected difference propagated into the output.
 As you remember, the OMA digest does not garble its internal state before returning - this will let us explore output differences easily.

 ## <a name="differences"></a> Injecting and tracing differences